Tufts University: Concerns of antisemitism

 In September 2021, a Jewish student's mezuzah was "stripped from the doorpost" of the student's dormitory room.

-In 2021, because of ongoing concerns about antisemitism, the university conducted a campus wide survey of antisemitic incidents at Tufts.
+In 2021, Jewish on Campus published Jewish On Campus Antisemitism Annual Report: 2021 which identified Tufts as the U.S. college or university with the most submitted reports of antisemitic incidents when adjusted for student body size.
+Thirty-four submissions came from Tufts.
+That same year, the university conducted a campus wide survey of antisemitic incidents at Tufts.
 The survey found that more than half of Jewish student respondents reported to have observed some form of antisemitism at Tufts.
 Then Tufts President Monaco said in a statement, "Disturbingly we also heard from some Jewish students who felt that, in order to be welcome in student organizations supporting social justice, they had to hide their Jewish identities."

-In 2024, the Anti-Defamation League gave Tufts a grade of “F” for failing to address campus antisemitism.
+In February 2023, a program about dialogue between Israelis and Palestinians sponsored by Tufts student organizations was disrupted by masked individuals shouting “genocide” and insulting the speakers.
+President Monaco condemned the actions as "part of an alarming trend of increasing antisemitism nationally."

-On August 7, 2025, The Special Commission on Combatting Antisemitism in Massachusetts held a hearing on challenges of antisemitism on college campuses, particularly focusing on recent events and university responses.
-Tufts' Political Science Professor Eitan Hersh testified about Jewish student experiences on college campuses.
+In 2024, the Anti-Defamation League (ADL) gave Tufts a grade of "F" for failing to address campus antisemitism.
+In 2025, Tuft's grade from the ADL improved to a grade of "C".
+The following year, the Special Commission on Combatting Antisemitism in Massachusetts held a hearing on challenges of antisemitism on college campuses, particularly focusing on recent events and university responses.
+Tufts Political Science Professor Eitan Hersh testified about Jewish student experiences on college campuses.

 Publications and broadcasting

 The Tufts Daily is the daily student newspaper, and the Tufts Observer, established in 1895, is the school's biweekly magazine and the oldest publication on campus.
-The Zamboni is Tufts' monthly humor and satire magazine.
 The Princeton Review has named Tufts' college newspaper as one of the best in the country, ranking No. 10 as of 2016.
 Tufts has a television station (TUTV) which has produced and broadcast films, news, soap operas, and comedy sketch pieces.
 TUTV has also gone to release web series such as "Jules and Monty".
 The station went operational in April 1977, from Curtis Hall and consists of 40 student volunteers.
 Curtis Hall is also home to Tufts' own radio station WMFO, which streams locally on 91.5 FM.
 The station first aired in 1970 and is funded by the university.
 The university publishes its alumni magazine, Tufts Magazine, twice per year, as well as four magazines for the university's professional schools (Tufts Nutrition, Tufts Dental Medicine, Tufts Medicine and Tufts Veterinary Medicine).